We’ve all been there.

 Nobody says you have to anchor your feet in front of the podium, and indeed, a little bit of movement will keep the audience on their toes.
 But circling the stage or prowling around will make your audience dizzy.
 It will also make you look nervous, whether or not you really are.

 Improve Your Public Speaking Skills by Engaging with Your Audience

 What keeps your attention better – someone who is reading a lengthy diatribe to you, or someone with whom you’re having a conversation?
 It’s a rhetorical question – of course, the conversation, or a dialogue, will hold your attention better.
-Same goes for when you’re up there on the stage.
+The same goes for when you’re up there on the stage.

 When you’re speaking, don’t read or preach to the crowd.
 Ask them questions.
-At the end, ask if there are any questions, and invite the audience to share their experiences with your topic.
-If they know that they have chance to speak on the subject, most people will pay better attention.
+In the end, ask if there are any questions, and invite the audience to share their experiences with your topic.
+If they know that they have a chance to speak on the subject, most people will pay better attention.

 Watch Your Speed